miretteamin/MindEase/README.md

 # MindEase

 **MindEase** is an AI-powered meditation assistant that delivers a personalized, adaptive experience by combining real-time EEG signal processing with Large Language Models (LLMs).
-Developed for the Consumer AI Edge Hackathon—organized by Meta, Hugging Face, Entrepreneur First, Scaleway, and PyTorch—MindEase brings together neurotechnology and edge AI for a privacy-first, on-device meditation experience.
+Developed for the Consumer AI Edge Hackathon—organized by Meta, Hugging Face, Entrepreneur First, Scaleway, and PyTorch<br>
+MindEase brings together neurotechnology and edge AI for a privacy-first, on-device meditation experience.

 ---